AshleyB1021/Project-4/README.md

 ## Introduction and Overview:
 Diabetes affects  over 537 million people around the world , making it the deadliest and the most common non‐communicable disease.
 According to the American Diabetes Association (ADA), in 2021, 38.4 million Americans, or 11.6% of the population, had diabetes.
 Additionally, 1.2 Million Americans are diagnosed with Diabetes every year.
 Early detection plays a pivotal role in managing and mitigating its adverse effects.
 By employing a robust predictor model, individuals at risk can be identified preemptively, allowing for timely interventions such as lifestyle modifications, dietary adjustments, or medical treatments.
 Moreover, such a model empowers healthcare providers to prioritize resources efficiently, streamline patient care, and allocate preventive measures to high-risk populations.
 Furthermore, from a societal perspective, the implementation of a diabetes predictor model can lead to substantial cost savings by reducing healthcare expenses associated with diabetes-related complications and improving overall health outcomes.
 Therefore, the development and deployment of a diabetes predictor model represent a proactive approach towards promoting public health, enhancing healthcare delivery, and ultimately, fostering a healthier and more resilient population.

+## Questions We Hope to Answer:

+* Can we predict the likelihood of diabetes based on a set of health indicators?
+* Which health indicators are most strongly associated with diabetes risk?
+* How do different machine learning models compare in predicting diabtes?
+* Can we use the models to identify individuals at a high risk of diabetes for targeted interventions?

 ## Dataset, Source and Exploration:
 We utilized a clean dataset sourced from the UCI Machine Learning Repository, originally compiled from CDC health indicators.
 The dataset contained 253,680 rows (instances) and 21 columns (features), providing ample data for analysis.
 Given the dataset's cleanliness and organization, extensive analysis of statistical properties and visualization was not required.
 Instead, we focused on leveraging the existing dataset to identify pertinent variables for predictive modeling, streamlining the exploratory data analysis process.